raymond-h/db-kr-platform-fighter/README.md

 ## Setting up

-This project uses CMake to manage dependencies and build the project.
+This project uses CMake to build the project and (mostly) vcpkg to manage dependencies.
+Ensure that vcpkg has been set up on your PC (AKA git clone and bootstrap it), and set environment variable `VCPKG_ROOT` to the root of the cloned vcpkg repo (the same folder you'll find the built program `vcpkg.exe`).

 ## Building

 Compile the project by whatever means you chose with cmake.
-Dependencies are downloaded and built automatically.
+Dependencies are downloaded and built automatically if vcpkg is installed and set up.

 ## Running